Ralph Hasenhüttl: Coaching style

 Like Jürgen Klopp, Hasenhüttl is a notable proponent of Gegenpressing, a tactic in which the team, after losing possession of the ball, immediately attempts to win back possession, rather than falling back to regroup.
 This has seen him nicknamed "The Alpine Klopp".

 In his first season at Southampton, he initially used a 3-5-2, switching to his preferred 4-2-2-2 mid-way into his second season, as he had previously implemented at RB Leipzig.
 However, in the 2021–22 season he began sometimes using 3-5-2 and 3-4-3 formations in order to gain more tactical flexibility against different opponents.

 He outlined what he wants to see from his team as "Pressing.
 Hunting.
 Be hungry.
 When you have the ball, find a quick decision, quick transition to the front.
 It's about being emotional, being full of passion.
 Also, keep the tempo on a high level and don't slow down the game.
 That's what I think the people want to see."

 Personal life

 His son Patrick was born in Mechelen in 1997, while Ralph was playing for K.V.
-Mechelen, and he currently plays as a forward for VfB Oldenburg.
+Mechelen, playing as a forward before his retirement for health reasons in March 2024.